 Nothing is a problem until it is a problem and only THEN do you need to decide to make a change.
 Only YOU know when that time is and when you have a problem.
 No one else in your life knows what you are going through every day, but you and your baby.
 You will know when it’s time.

-So, from now on, when you start an e-mail to me or start a phone conversation, instead of saying something like you’ve failed as a mom or that you made a lot of mistakes, say something like this:
+So, from now on, instead of saying something like you’ve failed as a mom or that you made a lot of mistakes, say something like this:

 “Damn right I rocked and held my baby to sleep every night and I enjoyed the cuddle time!
 But, now it’s time to make a change.”